The Ups and Downs Of Solopreneurship

 When you’re putting yourself out there to the world, it’s really fucking scary.
 It’s vulnerable to be creating something you care about.
 It’s terrifying to be going against the norm and doing things your way.
 And let’s face it, there is no guarantee that it is all going to work out, and the unknown is what breaks a lot of people.

+So how on earth are you supposed to get anywhere with this rollercoaster ride of head trash going on?
 The only answer I really have is that you have to believe in what you are doing enough to hear all the drama in your head, and keep going anyway.

 Feeling like no one wants what you have to offer?
 Feel bad about yourself for a minute, then move on and start testing out your ideas.